Abinger: History

-A Mesolithic burial site on the southeast of Abinger Common is testament to the long time in which the area has been inhabited.
+A Mesolithic burial site on the southeast of Abinger Common is testament to the long time for which the area has been inhabited.
 There is also evidence of strip farming.
 Remains of a Romano-British villa, a Scheduled Ancient Monument, lie approximately 120 m east of Abinger Hall stables.

 Abinger is recorded in the Domesday Book of 1086 as Abinceborne held by William son of Ansculf.
 It was assessed for tax at 6 hides in 1066 and 4 hides by 1086.
 There was land for 9 plough teams with 2 plough teams working the lord's land.
 There were 10 villagers and 7 smallholders with a further 5 plough teams.
 There was a church and 5 slaves, 1 mill worth 6 s, 3 acres of meadow; and from woodland and pasture the manor rendered 40 pigs.
 The total value in 1066 was £8, and when acquired by William son of Ansculf and in 1086 was £7.